 TFCC also provided location recces and on-set VFX Supervision.

-Managing director Simon Wilkinson said: “It was a brilliant project to work on, with a brilliant production team and we also leant a lot more about Winston Churchill’s remarkable life and achievements.”
+Managing director Simon Wilkinson said: “It was a brilliant project to work on, with a brilliant production team and we also learnt a lot more about Winston Churchill’s remarkable life and achievements.”